It's-a Me, The Balanced One!

 but not The Fastest

 .
 Good at everything, the best at nothing.
 His biggest strength is his lack of any glaring weaknesses, and biggest weakness is his lack of any remarkable strengths.
 He may have trouble dealing with characters whose skills are more extreme than his if they're allowed to press their advantages.
-In relation to two other common character builds, racing games typically tout the Fragile Speedster
+Some games tout the Fragile Speedster

 as great for beginners,

 can be easier to handle because he can take more hits, whereas the Fragile Speedster